Skip to content

 Why are they important?

-For quite some time back, the conversation around education has heavily leaned upon higher education degrees like associate’s, bachelor’s, and the others.
-These are your macro-credentials as we have mentioned above.
-However, with the adoption of new educational approaches, we can build ourselves a more robust repertoire of skills.
-What we want to obtain are better set of credentials overall.
-Our macro-credentials matter but it needs to be sustained by proper supporting micro-credentials.
-For example, having a BS in Computer Science is important, however, you can have a strong resume and background if it is supported by multiple micro-credentials like professional certifications.
-They are important not only because they target specifics skills of your choosing but they could be completed in short periods of time.
+For quite some time, the conversation around education has heavily leaned upon higher education degrees like associate’s, bachelor’s, and others.
+These are your macrocredentials, as we have mentioned above.
+However, by adopting new educational approaches, we can build a more robust repertoire of skills.
+What we want to obtain is a better set of credentials overall.
+Our macro-credentials matter, but they must be sustained by properly supporting micro-credentials.
+For example, having a BS in Computer Science is important.
+However, you can have a strong resume and background if supported by multiple micro-credentials like professional certifications.
+They are important not only because they target specific skills of your choosing but can be completed in short periods.

-To cut the story short, earning a professional certification is the most efficient and effective way to prove your skills in a competitive job market.
+To summarize, earning a professional certification is the most efficient and effective way to prove your skills in a competitive job market.
 Professional certifications tell us that the person who has them is ready for a job.
 These qualifications build credibility, boost your confidence, and help you stand out from other professionals in your field.
 If you’re a professional looking for a new career, getting certified can help.
 It can open new opportunities, put you ahead of the competition, and lead to bigger paychecks.
 It’s not an easy process, but it is worth it.
-Just make sure you have a balanced portfolio of micro-credentials that can help you acquire the skills for those professional certifications.
+Ensure you have a balanced portfolio of microcredentials to help you acquire the skills for those professional certifications.